best things to do in san francisco

 Golden Gate Park Carousel

-Modeled after New York City's Central Park, Golden Gate Park is now considered by many to be the best city park in the United States, It is also the largest man made park in the world -- at 1,017 acres and over 50 blocks long by 1/2 mile wide.
+Modeled after New York City’s Central Park, Golden Gate Park is considered by many to be the best city park in the United States.
+It is also the largest man-made park in the world at 1,017 acres and over 3 miles (50 blocks) long by 1/2 mile wide.
+Thirteen million people visit each year making it the third most visited park in the U.S. after Central Park, NYC, and Lincoln Park, Chicago.
+(Note: see The Presidio for SF’s biggest natural park).

 SF's Golden Gate Park encompasses several major attractions including museums, lakes, and gardens.
 Biking around is a good way to "accidentally" run across the wide variety of smaller attractions such as childrens' playgrounds, a carousel (built 1912), buffalo paddocks, dog parks, fly fishing, archery, model boat sailing, lawn bowling, golf, soccer, the Polo grounds, Kezar Stadium, and more.